-4.6.2 Pass/fail policy
+4.7.2 Pass/fail policy

 Most courses use letter grades.
 However, in some cases, students may take a course on a Pass/Fail basis if approved by their Dean.
-Student Services Center will notify lecturers of any students who take the course as a pass/fail course.
+The School Office will notify instructors of any students who take the course as a pass/fail course.